a Desktop Screen Utility for Windows and Mac

 App exclusion list

-Automagically disable the overlay for specific apps (Photoshop, video players) with autocomplete from your running processes.
+Automagically disable the texture layer for specific apps (Photoshop, video players, etc).

 Circadian schedule